A Dual Representation in Spectral Algebraic Geometry

 Collecting things together, we have our first result:

-\begin{AffPerc} If a functor $\bX: \CAlgcn \rarr \cS$ satisfies the hypotheses of the spectral Artin representability theorem, and $\bfX = \Hom(\Spet(-), X)$ for some spectral Deligne-Mumford stack $X$, if further $\isX$ is a formal moduli problem, then from the manifestation $\bQCoh(\bfX)$ of $\bfX$ one can extract a perception as $\CAlg(\bQCoh(\bfX)^{\tcn}) \simeq \AffXop$, and one also has a representation theoretic presentation of $\bQCoh(\bfX)$ as a full subcategory of $\Rep_{\Psi^{-1}(\isX)}$ after base change. \end{AffPerc} For a stronger result, we use Theorem 9.3.0.3 of \cite{SAG}, Tannaka duality for geometric stacks: if $\bX$ is a geometric stack, then $\bX$ can be functorially recovered from $\bQCoh(\bX)$.
+\begin{AffPerc} If a functor $\bX: \CAlgcn \rarr \cS$ satisfies the hypotheses of the spectral Artin representability theorem, and $\bfX = \Hom(\Spet(-), X)$ for some spectral Deligne-Mumford stack $X$, if further $\bfX$ is artinian, then from the manifestation $\bQCoh(\bfX)$ of $\bfX$ one can extract a perception as $\CAlg(\bQCoh(\bfX)^{\tcn}) \simeq \AffXop$, and one also has a representation theoretic presentation of $\bQCoh(\bfX)$ as a full subcategory of $\Rep_{\Psi^{-1}(\isX)}$ after base change. \end{AffPerc} For a stronger result, we use Theorem 9.3.0.3 of \cite{SAG}, Tannaka duality for geometric stacks: if $\bX$ is a geometric stack, then $\bX$ can be functorially recovered from $\bQCoh(\bX)$.
 In this situation, if $\bfX$ is representable, $\bfX = \Hom(\Spet(-), X)$, $\bfX$ would correspond to a functorial local perception of $X$.
-It follows that we have the following result: \begin{Perc} If $\bX$ is a geometric stack, and satisfies the hypotheses of the spectral Artin representability theorem, if $\isX$ is a formal moduli problem, then from $\bQCoh(\bfX)$ one can recover the local perception $\bfX$ of the spectral Deligne-Mumford stack it represents, and one can obtain a full subcategory of $\Rep_{\Psi^{-1}(\isX)}$ after base change. \end{Perc}
+It follows that we have the following result: \begin{Perc} If $\bX$ is an artinian geometric stack, and satisfies the hypotheses of the spectral Artin representability theorem, then from $\bQCoh(\bfX)$ one can recover the local perception $\bfX$ of the spectral Deligne-Mumford stack it represents, and one can obtain a full subcategory of $\Rep_{\Psi^{-1}(\isX)}$ after base change. \end{Perc}

 In both instances, the manifestation $\bQCoh(\bfX)$ of $\bfX$ is pivotal in obtaining the perception of $X$ and a subcategory $\bQCohart(\isX)$ with a representation theoretic flavor, a dual representation of sort.
 This provides a bridge between how a geometric object $X$ is perceived, and its actions through its representation theory.\\